Andrew Benintendi Player Props: White Sox vs. Astros

 Andrew Benintendi At The Plate (2022)

-- Among qualified batters in MLB play last season, he ranked ninth in batting average, 17th in on-base percentage, and 94th in slugging.
+- Among qualifying hitters in MLB action last season, he ranked ninth in batting average, 17th in on-base percentage, and 94th in slugging.

-- He homered in five games a year ago (out of 126 opportunities, 4.0%), leaving the ballpark in 1% of his plate appearances.
+- He homered in 4.0% of his games last season (126 in all), leaving the ballpark in 1% of his trips to the plate.

-- Benintendi picked up an RBI in 38 of 126 games last season (30.2%), including 10 occasions when he drove in multiple runs (7.9%).
-He had three or more RBIs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.